wormtooth/miner/README.md

 # Miner

 `Miner` is a very simple web crawler/scraper written in Python, inspired by [Sukhoi](https://github.com/iogf/sukhoi).
 It only requires [requests](http://docs.python-requests.org/en/master/) and [lxml](http://lxml.de/).
 It works under both python 2 and python 3.
-Here is a [blog post](https://wormtooth.com/20170912-simple-python-crawler/) I wrote about `Miner` in Chinese.

 # Usage